vod6atwit/goldfish-store-database/readme.md

 ## Introduction

-Goldfish stores Database is a an database application written in Oracle Sql implementing some tasks query data.
+Goldfish stores Database is a database application written in Oracle Sql implementing some tasks query data.

 ## Features